Twelve Bens

-The Twelve Bens or Twelve Pins, also called the Benna Beola, (Note: The translation is "the peaks of Beola" who was believed to be a giant and chieftain of the Fir Bolg, whose name features in the village Tuaim Beola (Toombeola).) is a mountain range of mostly sharp-peaked quartzite summits and ridges in the Connemara National Park (Note: Only part of the range is inside the boundary of the Connemara National Park; the rest is on private property, but climbing access is granted.) in County Galway, in the west of Ireland.
+The Twelve Bens or Twelve Pins, also called the Benna Beola, (Note: The translation is "the peaks of Beola" who was believed to be a giant and chieftain of the Fir Bolg, whose name features in the village Tuaim Beola (Toombeola).) is a mountain range of mostly sharp-peaked quartzite summits and ridges in Connemara National Park (Note: Only part of the range is inside the boundary of the Connemara National Park; the rest is on private property, but climbing access is granted.) in County Galway, in the west of Ireland.
 The widest definition of the range includes the Garraun Complex to the north as well as several isolated peaks to the west, and is designated a 16163 ha Special Area of Conservation.

 The highest point is Benbaun at 729 m.
 The range is a popular location for hill-walking activities with the 16–kilometre 8–9 hour Glencoaghan Horseshoe, considered one of the best ridge-walks in Ireland.
 Topographically, the range is partnered with the Maumturks range to the east of the Inagh valley (a Western Way route); and both share a common geology being largely composed of metamorphic marine rocks, being predominantly resistant quartzite but with deposits of schists in the valleys (known as Connemara Dalradian rocks).